For a number of years, Garsons has been honoured to welcome beautiful reindeer into our family for the month leading up to Christmas.

 In between their visits to Garsons, the reindeer, which were saved from culls in Norway and Sweden, are looked after by one of Britain’s leading experts, who in turn works with a specialist reindeer vet to ensure they lead happy and healthy lives.

-“We personally visit the animals at their home farm in Berkshire through the year, and have taken great pleasure in watching them grow into such glorious creatures,” says Ben Thompson, Garsons director.
-“The reindeer live year-round in a herd of 13, and enjoy a specialist diet which ensures they receive just what they need to grow and develop.”
+“We personally visit the animals at their rescue home in Berkshire through the year, and have taken great pleasure in watching them grow into such glorious creatures,” says Ben Thompson, Garsons director.
+“The reindeer live year-round in a herd of 18 and enjoy a specialist diet which ensures they receive just what they need to grow and develop.”

-They work with Phil Endsor, a highly experienced reindeer handler and trainer known as The Reindeer Whisperer, to look after this small herd throughout the year to ensure they receive the very best husbandry care, attention and a carefully balanced diet.
+Phil Endsor, a highly experienced reindeer handler and trainer known as The Reindeer Whisperer, helps Riverways Farm to look after this small herd throughout the year, ensuring they receive the very best husbandry care, attention and a carefully balanced diet.

-Garsons Esher is delighted that for the sixth year Storm will be returning.
-Now nine, generally older than these amazing animals reach in the wild, Storm will be joined by Glacier – who has also visited Garsons several times, and is six years old.
+Garsons Esher is delighted that for the seventh year Storm will be returning.
+Now aged ten, generally older than these amazing animals reach in the wild, Storm will be joined by Iceberg, a new member of the Riverways Farm herd, also rescued from the culls.

-Garsons Titchfield, meanwhile, is honoured to welcome Frosty (7), who has also stayed with us several times before, and Cloudy, a sweet little three-year-old who will make a great buddy to Frosty.
+Garsons Titchfield, meanwhile, is honoured to welcome Frosty, aged eight, who has also stayed with us several times before, and Glacier, a seven-year-old who has been to our Esher site in the past and whose white feet have earnt him the nickname `Twinkletoes’.

 Months of careful planning have gone into preparing for the special guests, from sending 'reindeer helpers' for training and familiarisation at the reindeer's home farm, to building their bespoke home whilst living with us.